ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 3. **Isolation and Independence**: Test fixtures provide a level of isolation and independence for each test case.
 Each test case within a fixture runs in its own instance of the fixture class, ensuring that changes made by one test case do not affect the others.
 This allows for parallel execution of test cases without interference.

 Let us understand how to create a test fixture, setup and teardown functions with examples.

 ## 2. Problem under consideration for testing
 In order to create our own test fixture, we will first explain the context or problem that we are trying to solve.
 We will be adding tests to check that our code works as intented by making use of test fixtures.

 Consider that you want to write a program to manage the details of an employee.
-The program should allow you to add basic detaisl of emplyee such as
+The program should allow you to add basic details of employee such as:

 1. Name
 2. Age
 3. Basic Salary